Conformal gravity: light deflection revisited and the galactic rotation curve failure: Consequences on Light Deflection in CG

 In conclusion, the description of the phenomenology of light deflection in CG currently present in the literature is still inconclusive.
-The correct description requires the use of the appropriate behaviour of the metric at large distances from the lens, as adopted in the approach of Rindler and Ishak \cite{Rindler:2007}, and the identification of the lens mass with the appropriate combination of the parameters in the Schwarzschild-like metric \eqref{solutionCG}.
-Our description of CG as a gauge natural theory implies that, if we want to avoid a fine-tuning problem, $\ga=0$, and that the lens mass should be associated to some function of the product of the parameters $\be$ and $k$ (see equation \eqref{masscorrect}).
+The correct description requires the use of the appropriate behaviour of the metric at large distances from the lens, as adopted in the approach of Rindler and Ishak \cite{Rindler:2007}, and the identification of the lens local mass with the appropriate combination of the parameters in the Schwarzschild-like metric \eqref{solutionCG}.
+Our description of CG as a gauge natural theory implies that $\ga=0$ and that the lens mass should be associated to some function of the product of the parameters $\be$ and $k$ (see equation \eqref{masscorrect}).
 It remains to be seen whether this analysis is worth to pursue further, because, being $\ga=0$, CG looses most, if not all, of its astrophysical appeal.

-{ As a final note, we mention that the physical mass of the source is defined through the Newtonian limit of the gravitational theory, essentially using Kepler third law, which is definitely not conformally invariant.
+{ Let us also mention that the physical mass of the source is defined through the theory's Newtonian limit, essentially using Kepler third law, which is definitely not conformally invariant.
 On the other hand the conserved quantity $Q$ is conformally invariant so the relation between the two quantities needs to be further clarified. }

+Our findings suggest an intriguing interpretation.
+We have two masses: the first mass, the local mass, is set by the central field source; the second mass, the conformal mass, is asymptotic in nature and is set by both the local source and the cosmological constant $k$.